AnjaliPushkar/NewsAlways/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 ## Screenshots of Web Application
+- Right click on the image and open in new tab, to see it clearly.

 <table align="center">
 <tr>